Izenda7Series/docs/dev/howto_webformskit.rst

      - Modify
      - Custom sign in logic.
    * - App_Start\\WebApiConfig.cs
+     - WebApiConfig
      - Add
-	 - Required to handle a specifc callback to the GenerateToken route
+     - Required to handle a specific callback to the GenerateToken route
    * - Account\\Login.aspx
      - [N/A]
      - Modify
      - Include the tenant in the page.
    * - Account\\Login.aspx.cs
      - Login
      - Modify
      - Update login logic to use the customizations.
    * - ApiControllers\\UserController.cs
      - UserController
      - Add
      - Required for handling the GenerateToken route.
    * - Global.asax.cs
+     - Global
      - Modify
      - Implement the route mapping from the WebAPIConfig

 IzendaConfig
 -------------------------------------------